 Congratulations on Your Retirement!

-The information included in your Benefit Election Packet is exhaustive.
+The information included in your Benefit Election Letter is exhaustive.
 We’ve prepared a step-by-step guide to help you walk through exactly what you need to do to begin accessing your IAFF MERP benefits.

 Your IAFF MERP Benefit Election Packet will include personalized benefit quotes based on the following factors: